nman03/closest-pair/README.md

 # closest-pair
-Finds the closest pair in a set of points
+Finds the closest pair in a set of points with size 2^n